RhinoSecurityLabs/little-stitch/README.md

 ## Transfer Speed

-The transfer speed in this PoC is not terribly fast, based on observations it appears to be able to upload at about a 16 bit/s and download at about 8 bit/s.
-It's worth pointing out that this PoC has not been optimized at all and is just running the simplest thing that will work, it should be possible to increase this number by many fold.
-Some optimizations that might help here is using the source port to encode data in addition to the destination port, parallelizing some off the transfer would likely help quite a bit as well.
-Currently the majority of time is spent waiting on TCP connections to close, because everything is run serialized this ends up slowing things down quite a bit.
-There's also likely other attributes of the connection that could be used to store data, the urgent bit as an example (I suspect several others I'm not thinking of as well).
-So this is slow right now, but I wouldn't rely on that.
+This unoptimized proof of concept is very low bandwidth, based on observations it appears to be able to upload at about 16 bit/s and download at about 8 bit/s.
+Currently, the majority of time is spent waiting on TCP connections to close and because everything is run serialized this ends up slowing things down quite a bit.
+Listed below are a few possible optimizations along with the estimated speed up (these are very rough, and may not even work as expected, so take this with a grain of salt).

+* Encoding data in the source port.
+  * Estimated speed up: 2x
+* Use NFQUEUE on the server to read Syn packets sent by the client without opening a full TCP connection.
+  * Estimated speed up: 5x, maybe more, at the cost of reliable transfers.
+This is because each connection needs to go through the full TCP handshake and teardown process.
+This results in 5 packets per connection (SYN, SYN/ACK, ACK, client
+    FIN/ACK, server FIN/ACK).
+* Parallelizing data transfer and compression.
+  * Estimated speed up: ?
+* Use TCP OOB flag for data.
+  * Estimated speed up: 1 bit per connection.
+* Use TCP Urgent flag for data.
+  * Estimated speed up: 1 bit per connection.

 ## What's with the Little Stitch name?